-As has been spotlighted by the UK government's Heat and Buildings Strategy, a key area of change in the energy system will be the decarbonisation of heat.
+As has been spotlighted by the UK government's Heat and Buildings Strategy, a key aspect of the energy transition will be the decarbonisation of heat.

-The four DFES scenarios model a variety of decarbonisation pathways, all showing a large increase in domestic heat pump deployment in the medium and long term.
+The four DFES scenarios model a variety of heat decarbonisation pathways, all showing a large increase in domestic heat pump deployment in the medium and long term.

-The South West licence area currently has over 300,000 homes heated electrically, including around 25,000 domestic heat pumps.
-This equates to around 1.7% of all homes in the licence area having a heat pump, which is well above the national average of 1%.

-There is a dramatic shift to low carbon heating in all net zero compliant scenarios, with deployment of domestic and non domestic heat pumps accelerating throughout the 2020s.
+The South West licence area currently has over 260,000 homes heated electrically, including around 30,000 domestic heat pumps.
+This equates to around 2% of all homes in the licence area having a heat pump, which is well above the national average of just over 1%.
+There is a dramatic shift to low carbon heating in all net zero compliant scenarios, with deployment of domestic and non-domestic heat pumps accelerating throughout the 2020s.
 Under Consumer Transformation, almost 90% of homes are primarily heated by a heat pump in 2050.

-National policy is expected to see off-gas homes and new build homes targeted in the near term.
-The above average proportion of off-gas homes in the South West, compared to the UK average, leads to higher near term deployment of heat pumps in the licence area.
+National policy is expected to see off-gas homes and new-build homes targeted in the near term.
+The above-average proportion of off-gas homes in the South West, compared to the UK average, leads to higher near-term deployment of heat pumps in the licence area.

-DFES scenario By 2050: Falling Short 741,000 non-hybrid heat pumps25,000 hybrid heat pumps86,000 homes heated by district heating heat pumps System Transformation 534,000 non-hybrid heat pumps 302,000 hybrid heat pumps 122,000 homes heated by district heating heat pumps Consumer Transformation 1,373,000 non-hybrid heat pumps 22,000 hybrid heat pumps 154,000 homes heated by district heating heat pumps Leading the Way 1,132,000 non-hybrid heat pumps 119,000 hybrid heat pumps 131,000 homes heated by district heating heat pumps
+DFES scenario By 2050: Falling Short Not net zero compliant 767,000 non-hybrid heat pumps31,000 hybrid heat pumps100,000 homes heated by district heating heat pumps System Transformation Net zero compliant 508,000 non-hybrid heat pumps393,000 hybrid heat pumps141,000 homes heated by district heating heat pumps Consumer Transformation Net zero compliant 1,390,000 non-hybrid heat pumps62,000 hybrid heat pumps177,000 homes heated by district heating heat pumps Leading the Way Net zero compliant 1,165,000 non-hybrid heat pumps178,000 hybrid heat pumps156,000 homes heated by district heating heat pumps